slyt3/Acontext/README.md

 ```

 > [📖](https://docs.acontext.io/settings/core) Acontext requires an LLM provider and an embedding provider.
->
-> We support OpenAI and Anthropic SDK formats and OpenAI and jina.ai embedding API formats

 Once it's done, you can access the following endpoints: